 Posted on 6/1/2020

 Don’t let your organisation fall behind emerging employee trends.
 Employees now have greater expectations with regards to work-life balance, and the recent global pandemic has further highlighted the need for hybrid working models.
-Your team will value policies that suit their individual needs such as those that enable workers to leave early to collect their kids from school or attend an appointment.
-Leaders expect a lot from their teams, so to get the best results you must to be flexible and open to their needs and trust that employees have the skills to manage their individual workload and meet deadlines as required.
+Your team will value policies that suit their individual needs such as those that enable workers to leave early to collect their kids from school or attend personal appointments during working hours.
+Leaders expect a lot from their teams, so to get the best results you must be flexible and open to their needs and trust that employees have the skills to manage their individual workload and meet deadlines as required.
 As a leader it is also important to personally model this behaviour to your team, as this will help promote company-wide acceptance of these flexible working arrangements.